tomasen/rollover/README.md

 kill 29544  -> to quit
 ```

-7. Loop between step 3 to 6 to see if it works for multiple rollover(restart).
+7. Loop between step 3 to 6 to see if it works for multiple rollovers(restart).

 8. Now we can kill the child by run `kill 29544`

+## Few considerations

+Q. Why kill the parent from child instead of quitting the parent when rollover.Restart()?

+A. In case the child is failed to spawn.